olincollege/overcooked/index.md

-# Hello World!
+# Overcooked for Dummies
-This is a thing.
+Our project is a simplified version of the video game overcooked, implemented in python with the pygame library.